Skip to main content

 • Animal welfare

-The Bovine Viral Diarrhoea Control Order (Northern Ireland) 2024 which comes into force on 1st February 2025 gives DAERA powers to apply herd restrictions in specific circumstances to control BVD.
+The Bovine Viral Diarrhoea Control Order (Northern Ireland) 2024 which came into force on 1st February 2025 gives DAERA powers to apply herd restrictions in specific circumstances to control BVD.
 Restrictions will be applied in a progressive basis over a 16-month period.

 BVD Positive and BVD Inconclusive herd restrictions

-Herd restrictions will prohibit all moves into the herd, and all moves out except to direct slaughter.
+Herd restrictions prohibit all moves into the herd, and all moves out except to direct slaughter.
 In exceptional cases, DAERA may allow moves in or out under licence.

-BVDP herd restrictions will remain until:
+BVDP herd restrictions remain until:

 • 21 days after the removal of the last BVDP animal; and